 Make authentic Thai-style basil fried rice at home today!
 Tastes just like your favorite restaurant version.

-Rice and comfort go hand in hand for me.
-And Thai flavors are always a winner in my book.
-This easy, delicious, super fragrant basil fried rice is definitely up there with my favorite Asian-takeout style recipes of all time, along with my recipe for easy fried rice , spicy honey-garlic shrimp, and chicken satay.
+Rice and comfort food go hand-in-hand for me.
+Thai flavors are always a winner in my book.
+This easy, delicious, super fragrant basil fried rice is definitely up there with my favorite Asian Recipes of all time, along with my recipe for Dragon Chicken , Spicy Honey-Garlic Shrimp, and Chicken Satay.

-This recipe is such a great way to use up leftover rice - and the best part is that it comes together in under 20 minutes.
-I often make extra portions of Jasmine rice to store in the fridge for later, and when I'm short on time, I'll quickly whip up a batch of this fried rice.
+Thai basil fried rice is fried rice that is made with Thai basil as a flavoring ingredient.
+Unlike regular basil, Thai basil has a wonderful aroma, sweet flavor, and purple-colored stems.
+This recipe is made usually with day-old Jasmine rice and is a great way to use up leftover rice - and the best part is that it comes together in under 20 minutes.
+I often make extra portions of Jasmine Rice to store in the fridge for later, and when I'm short on time, I'll quickly whip up a batch of this Thai Basil fried rice.

 List of Ingredients